 To simplify measuring distances in the solar system, scientists use astronomical units.
+What is the astronomical unit definition?

 One astronomical unit is equal to approximately 93 million miles.
 This is the average distance between the Earth and Sun.